Understanding Arlington’s Connection to the Capital Trails Network

 Making Our Trails Better

-WalkArlington is hosting a cleanup on the W&OD trail, a critical connector trail from Arlington to Loudon County, with the Rails-to-Trails Conservancy, Capital Trails Coalition, WABA, NOVA Parks, and Arlington County Parks & Recreation.
-We’ll pick up litter near Barcroft Park where tons of unsightly debris gets trapped in the brush on the hillside.
-Refreshments, water, and some fun giveaways will be provided as a thank-you to all who come out for the cleanup.
+In 2019, WalkArlington hosted a cleanup on the W&OD Trail, a critical connector trail from Arlington to Loudon County, with the Rails-to-Trails Conservancy, Capital Trails Coalition, WABA, NOVA Parks, and Arlington County Parks & Recreation.
+We picked up over 50 trash bags of litter near Barcroft Park where tons of unsightly debris gets trapped in the brush on the hillside.